-NOTE: You cannot enable debug mode for the process Message Collection: SNMP Trap.
+NOTE: You cannot enable debug mode for the "Message Collection: SNMP Trap" or "Message Collection: Syslog" processes.

 - Frequency.
 This field appears only for scheduled processes and asynchronous processes.
 Specifies the frequency with which SL1 launches the process.
 Select from the drop-down list.
 The choices are: - Asynchronous.
 For asynchronous processes, this is the only available option.
 You cannot edit the frequency. - Scheduled.
 For scheduled processes, you can edit the frequency.
 You can select from intervals ranging from 1 Minute to Daily.